Below you will find information about:

 4. Show business is NOT easy.
 Never underestimate any form of acting, including voice-over.
 This can be a very competitive field, and the job requires a LOT of auditioning.

-5. This is not a quick or cheap journey.
+5. This is not a quick or cheap journey, and it is not usually the solution people think it is when they're looking for a new source of income.
 Considering the investment that's involved, the start of your VO journey could be quite the opposite.
-If you're wanting to get into this field for a little extra money, you'll realize rather quickly how expensive it is just to get started (though there are some cheaper routes to explore).
-Pursuing voice over can get extremely expensive.
-Acting classes and workshops can cost HUNDREDS of dollars, recording equipment can be pricey depending on the quality, and getting a decent demo reel can cost around $3,000!
-So be prepared to spend some money at the start, and be prepared to audition on a regular basis (unpaid).
+If you're wanting to get into this field for a little extra money, you'll realize rather quickly how expensive it is just to get started.
+Though there may be some cheaper routes to explore, in most cases pursuing voice-over can get extremely expensive.
+Acting classes and workshops can cost HUNDREDS of dollars, recording equipment can be pricey depending on the quality, and getting a decent demo reel produced can cost anywhere from $1,500 to $3,000 each!
+So be prepared to spend some money at the start, and be prepared to audition on a regular basis (auditions are unpaid).
 Choose this path wisely.
-If a coach/teacher ever promises you a lucrative career, then it's a get-rich-quick scheme.
+If a coach/teacher ever promises you a lucrative career, this is a very common red-flag to be wary of.
 Don't believe those false promises.
 This is a competitive career and nobody can guarantee you any voice acting jobs, no matter how good an actor you are.

 "Hows do I become a voice actor?"